-But what do these terms mean and what are the differences between these three types of graphics cards?
-And more importantly, which is the right pick for your new gaming PC?
+But what do these terms mean, and what are the differences between these three types of graphics cards?
+And, more importantly, which is the right pick for your new gaming PC?

 Read on and find out!

 Table of ContentsShow

 What Is A Dedicated Graphics Card?

-As the name implies, a dedicated graphics card is a standalone piece of computing hardware whose sole task is graphics processing, be it vast and detailed 3D game worlds or the simple 2D graphics of your web browser.
+As the name implies, a dedicated graphics card is a standalone piece of computing hardware whose sole task is graphics processing – be it vast and detailed 3D game worlds or the simple 2D graphics of your web browser.

-More advanced cooling, when combined with high clock speeds, equals high power consumption, which is why most dedicated graphics cards also come with 6-pin or 8-pin power connectors, as the PCIe slot simply cannot supply enough power on its own to keep a GPU and its cooler running.
+More advanced cooling, when combined with high clock speeds, equals to high power consumption.
+This is the reason why most dedicated graphics cards also come with 6-pin or 8-pin power connectors, as the PCIe slot simply cannot supply enough power on its own to keep a GPU and its cooler running.

-All in all, dedicated graphics cards are usually the best way to go when it comes to desktop PCs, as they offer high performance and efficient cooling, something that you’ll need if you’re building a gaming PC or intend on using professional software that has high GPU requirements.
+All in all, dedicated graphics cards are usually the best way to go when it comes to desktop PCs, as they offer high performance and efficient cooling.
+This is something that you’ll need if you’re building a gaming PC or intend on using professional software that has high GPU requirements.

 What Is An Integrated Graphics Card?

-Now, unlike dedicated graphics cards, integrated GPUs don’t have their own VRAM.
+Now, unlike dedicated graphics cards, integrated GPUs don’t have their VRAM.
 Instead, they use a portion of the main system RAM for graphics processing.
 Naturally, this can reflect on system performance, and the GPUs themselves are nowhere near as powerful as dedicated ones are.

-Intel’s integrated graphics chips that come with their mainstream desktop CPUs are usually just very basic solutions that are meant to save money and space, and when it comes to gaming, they will rarely be powerful enough.
+Intel’s integrated graphics chips that come with their mainstream desktop CPUs are usually just the essential solutions that are meant to save money and space.
+When it comes to gaming, they will rarely be powerful enough.

-Even though the performance is still nowhere near what some of the cheapest budget graphics cards can offer, these Vega-equipped APUs can be a good way to save some money for those who are trying to build an entry-level gaming PC but are on a tight budget.
+Even though the performance is still nowhere near what some of the cheapest budget graphics cards can offer, these Vega-equipped APUs can be an excellent way to save some money for those who are trying to build an entry-level gaming PC but are on a tight budget.

-In laptops, they are a great way to reduce power consumption, thus prolonging battery life, and they save a lot of space, too.
-However, all but a few Ryzen APUs can actually offer decent performance when it comes to gaming.
+In laptops, they are a great way to reduce power consumption, thus prolonging battery life, and saving a lot of space, too.
+However, all but a few Ryzen APUs can offer decent performance when it comes to gaming.

 Which Should You Choose?

-If we’re talking about a run-of-the-mill desktop PC that would be used for web browsing, Microsoft Office, video playback, etc, an integrated GPU – even the most rudimentary one – will be more than a good enough fit for your needs.
+If we’re talking about a run-of-the-mill desktop PC that would be used for web browsing, Microsoft Office, video playback, and so on, an integrated GPU – even the most rudimentary one – will be more than enough for your needs.

-For most people, this will be gaming, though professional video editing or 3D modeling software can benefit greatly from the extra graphics processing power that a dedicated GPU can offer.
+For most people, this will be gaming, though professional video editing or 3D modeling software can benefit significantly from the extra graphics processing power that a dedicated GPU can offer.

-But when gaming is concerned, we have already mentioned that basic integrated GPUs can only really be sufficient for running older games or less demanding eSports titles.
+But when gaming is concerned, we have already mentioned that basic integrated GPUs can only be sufficient for running older games or less demanding eSports titles.

 Therefore, if you want to build a gaming PC without a dedicated graphics card, a Ryzen 5 3400G, a Ryzen 3 3200G, or their 2nd-generation counterparts would be your best bet.

-But on the other hand, you can’t find integrated graphics in the more powerful Ryzen CPUs whereas all but those Intel CPUs marked with an “F” at the end of their model number come with integrated graphics.
+But on the other hand, you can’t find integrated graphics in the more powerful Ryzen CPUs, whereas all but those Intel CPUs marked with an “F” at the end of their model number come with integrated graphics.

-.Now, another important factor that we can’t overlook is the pricing.
+Another factor that we can’t overlook is pricing.
 As mentioned before, going with an integrated graphics solution is way cheaper, since the GPU is included as part of a CPU/APU that can cost as little as $50 in the cases of some AMD Athlon and Intel Celeron models.